 - Meet Rey at Star Wars Launch Bay.
 Rey from Star Wars: The Last Jedi will be making appearances in Disneyland park later this spring in the Star Wars Launch Bay.
 DATES: Some time in May until TBD

 - The Tropical Hideaway in Adventureland.
-Within minutes of my publishing this post, Disneyland announced that a new experience would be coming to Adventureland in the space currently occupied by Aladdin’s Oasis: “This one-of-a-kind destination will be a popular rest stop for Adventureland locals and weary explorers alike.
+Within minutes of my publishing this post originally, Disneyland announced that a new experience would be coming to Adventureland in the space currently occupied by Aladdin’s Oasis: “This one-of-a-kind destination will be a popular rest stop for Adventureland locals and weary explorers alike.
 Guests will be able to rub elbows with their favorite skippers in an exotic traders’ market, featuring all of the sights, sounds and flavors of the tropics.”
 DATES: TBD (but I think this summer is a safe bet).

 Disneyland Vacation Deals!